airpartners/hepa-summer23/guides/OH_data_guide.md

 * `OH_timeplots.Rmd`: Quick script to generate time-series plots for a single participant with some summary statistics overlaid
 * `OH_modpm_diurnal_plotting.Rmd`: Generates diurnal plots for the different particle measurements for Mod-PM sensors.
 * `OH_cpc_diurnal_plotting.Rmd`: Generates diurnal plots for the UFP Count for CPC sensors.
+* `OH_modpm_decay_analysis.Rmd`: Calculates the decay constants for the peaks in the indoor data for Mod-PM sensors
+* `OH_cpc_decay_analysis.Rmd`: Calculates the decay constants for the peaks in the indoor data for CPC sensors

 Adding new data to any plot or table (assuming all previous steps have been followed correctly) is simply a matter of re-running the relevant script!
 Let's dive into a little more detail into the scripts, generally categorizing the scripts based on whether they are used for summarizing or plotting.